macCesar/purgetss-docs/docs/Commands.md

 ```

 ## `watch` command
-Use this command to autorun `purgetss` every time you compile your project.
+Use this command to auto-run `purgetss` every time you compile your projects.

 ```bash
 > purgetss watch